| GENERAL INFO (Jump to Diary)|

 Then I can explore the town in the morning, although it might rain.

 I have a few other sights, and hope I can catch-up with the sun further down south in France.
-Belgium was a nice country, which I might return to one day.
+Belgium is a nice country, which I might return to one day.
 I have taken 388 photos, driven 439 kilometres and only spend €106.